-Apollos University is committed to the upholding the highest standards of academic integrity.
+Apollos University is committed to upholding the highest standards of academic integrity.
 All Apollos students, faculty, and staff are encouraged to strive toward academic excellence and to adhere to the rules and expectations of the academic community.
 All forms of academic dishonesty including, but not limited to, plagiarism, copying, cheating, and/or the submission of work that is not your own are strictly forbidden.
 Students, faculty, and staff are also only to engage in behavior, both in the classroom and in their personal lives, that is ethical and becoming of a global, academic institution.
-Any violations of Apollos' academic integrity policy will be dealt with accordingly.
-Punishments range from failure on a particular assignment to dismissal from the university.
+Violations of the Apollos academic integrity policy will be addressed accordingly.
+Consequences are determined on a case by case basis with consideration to the severity of the violation and any previous documented offenses.
+Consequences include but are not limited to remediation, academic probation, letter grade reductions for the assignment or class, failure of the assignment or class and/or dismissal from the university.